mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Randomness: Scoring becomes "random" depending on group composition and who you fly with.
 - [ ] Disrupts Gaggle Flying: Undermines the key skill of effective gaggle flying by disrupting natural group dynamics.
 - [ ] Task Setter Dependency: Fairness relies heavily on perfect task design.
+- [ ] Task Design Limitations: Relies on specific task design (e.g., cannot be used on straight-to-goal tasks, or in the first/last 10km of a race) and requires specially trained task setters.
 - [ ] Safety: Creates unpredictable crossing tracks within gaggles near turnpoints.
 - [ ] Spectator Unfriendly: Difficult for viewers to follow when the lead changes constantly.
 - [ ] Changes Scoring: Works best without leading points, a fundamental change.
 - [ ] Ineffective on Safety: Doesn't solve the physical problem of dangerous ballast.
 - [ ] Complexity: Route-generation formula is opaque and hard for pilots to understand.
+- [ ] Unfair Turnpoint Placement: Fairness can be compromised if a turnpoint is placed in a known thermal, nullifying the advantage for lighter pilots.
+- [ ] Devalues Titles: It could diminish the prestige of a World or Continental Champion title.
 - [ ] Other: __________

 **26. What do you see as the biggest benefits of "MRT"?
 (Check all that apply)**